rust-lang/rustc-perf/docs/glossary.md

 * **statistic**: a single value of a metric in a test result
 * **run**: a collection of test results for all currently available test cases run on a given artifact.
 * **test result delta**: the delta between two test results for the same test case but (optionally) different artifacts.
 The [comparison page](https://perf.rust-lang.org/compare.html) lists all the test result deltas as percentages comparing two runs.

-## Benchmarks

-* **stress test benchmark**: a benchmark that is specifically designed to stress a certain part of the compiler (e.g., [deeply-nested-async](https://github.com/rust-lang/rustc-perf/tree/master/collector/benchmarks/deeply-nested-async) is meant to stress parts of the compiler used in async code)
-* **real world benchmark**: a benchmark based on a real world crate.
-These are typically copied as-is from crates.io. (e.g., [serde](https://github.com/rust-lang/rustc-perf/tree/master/collector/benchmarks/serde) is a popular crate and the benchmark has not been altered from a release of serde on crates.io).

 ## Analysis